Base erosion and profit shifting (BEPS) update

 - provide a new deduction rule for employers providing employee share scheme benefits and simplify the rules for certain exempt employee share schemes, as well as provide a greater level of exempt benefits and more flexibility in the design of these schemes.

 With some exceptions, the rules came into effect from 29 September 2018.

 Tax Working Group

-A refreshed tax policy work programme reflecting these priorities is expected to be released in mid-2019.
+A refreshed tax policy work programme reflecting these priorities was released in August 2019.